Ifeoluwa-hub/Ifeoluwa-hub/README.md

 # Hi there 👋, I'm Ifeoluwa
 #### Data Scientist and Business Intelligence Analyst

-My name is Osasona Ifeoluwa and I'm an Emerging Data/BI Professional with competencies in Data Science, Analytics, and Business Intelligence.
+My name is Osasona Ifeoluwa and I'm a Data Professional with competencies in Data Science, Analytics, and Business Intelligence.
 I have a passion for analyzing patterns in complex datasets, interpreting trends, and creating value from data which aids informed decisions and solve business problems.
 You can check out my LinkedIn at: https://www.linkedin.com/in/ifeoluwa-osasona/